futureverse/future.p2p/news/index.md

   created by callr sooner.
 Previously, the finalizer was only run when the future object was removed and garbage collected.

+- Package gave errors on “Error in as.POSIXct.numeric(time1) : ‘origin’ must be supplied” when using R (\< 4.3.0).

+- Package failed to install ‘wormhole-williams’ automatically on ARM7 machines like Raspberry Pi.

 ## Version 0.3.0

 ### Significant Changes